tommcgurl/brewbook-ionic/README.md

 #### Image Picker
 We need a way to add an image to our newly entered brew.
 We can make an image picker directive.

-1. First we need to add the **[ngCordova camera plugin](http://ngcordova.com/docs/plugins/camera/) to our ionic app.
+1. First we need to add the **[ngCordova camera plugin](http://ngcordova.com/docs/plugins/camera/)** to our ionic app.

+2. Create an **ImageService** that will use the **$cordovaCamera** module to access our device's photo library
+  - Later we can improve this and allow the user to take a photo as well.
+  - For now we will simply set some image options.
+  - Then we are going to return a promise to the caller.
+    + This promise will resolve once we have recieved the imageData.
+  - The only function we are exposing is the *getPic* function